nextflow-io/patterns/process-per-file-pairs/README.md

 ## Custom grouping strategy

 When needed it is possible to define a custom grouping strategy.
 A common use case is for alignment BAM files (`sample1.bam`) that come along with their index file.
 The difficulty is that the index is sometimes called `sample1.bai` and sometimes `sample1.bam.bai` depending on the software used.
-The following example can accomodate both cases.
+The following example can accommodate both cases.

 ```nextflow